hazybuns/hazybuns/README.md

-- 👋 Hi, I’m @hazybuns
+- 👋 Hi, I’m Buns
-- 👀 I’m interested in Computer Programming
+- 👀 I’m interested in Computer related stuffs
-- 🌱 I’m currently learning C++, C# and Java Programming
+- 🌱 I’m currently learning C++, C# and Java PL
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...